AlijeeWrites/make-money-selling-canva-templates-complete-beginners-guide/README.md

----
-title: Make Money Selling Canva Templates Complete Beginners Guide
-description: Learn how to build a passive income stream by creating and selling Canva templates in 2026.
-layout: post
----

-# Make Money Selling Canva Templates: Complete Beginners Guide
+# Make Money Selling Canva Templates: A Complete Beginners Guide

 If you’re looking for a way to build a side hustle that actually works in 2026, you’ve probably heard of Canva.
 Most people use it to make a quick Instagram post or a resume.
 But did you know there’s a massive market of people willing to pay for your designs?
 You can **make money selling Canva templates** even if you aren’t a professional graphic designer.